Tinkerforge/doc/en/source/Downloads.rst

 .. include:: Downloads_bindings.table

-The zip for each language contains all bindings and all available examples for the language.
+The ZIP for each language contains bindings for all Bricks and Bricklets and all available examples for the language.
 A tutorial on how to use the bindings can be found :ref:`here <api_bindings>`.

-For older Versions click `here <http://download.tinkerforge.com/bindings/>`__.
+Older Versions can be found `here <http://download.tinkerforge.com/bindings/>`__.

 .. _downloads_firmwares_plugins: